opentargets/genetics-output-support/README.md

+> [!IMPORTANT]
+> This repository is archived.
+Open Targets Genetics is now merged into Platform.
+> This process has now been taken over by [POS](https://github.com/opentargets/platform-output-support).

 # Open Targets: Genetics-output-support overview

 Genetics Output Support (POS) provides tools to prepare the Genetics data for public distribution.
 Distribution is either part of the public facing web portal, or through GCP Bigquery.